Matt Holmes

 An hour that was worth ten years of guessing

 In one of our early sessions, I put Matt’s whole business on a single page.
-Free content to email list to entry-level course to group coaching to one-to-one mentorship.
-I walked him through the value ladder I use with every founder.
+From the free content to email list to entry-level course to group coaching to one-to-one mentorship.
+I walked him through my Offer Map that I use with every client.
 The pieces of a complete business were already in his hands.
-He couldn’t see them from the inside.
+He just couldn’t see them from the inside.

 “I wouldn’t in 10 years have thought of that myself.
 It took an hour’s conversation to figure out that some of that could change the whole trajectory of the business.”

-That session didn’t add ideas.
-It reorganised the ones he already had.
+That session didn’t just give him more ideas.
+We reorganized the ones he already had.
 For the first time he could see the ladder under his feet.
 He started building an offer calendar.
 Something each month, planned in advance, instead of reacting week to week.

 My Take

-Most education founders are sitting on a full business ecosystem but can only see the one product they've already built.
-They have a course, maybe a community, maybe some coaching calls, and no map showing how those pieces connect.
+Most people who teach for a living are sitting on a whole business but can only see the one product they've already built.
+You have a course, maybe a community, maybe some coaching calls, and no map showing how those pieces connect.

 The word I wouldn’t let him say